alosadagrande/tekton-dpdk/blog.md

 clusterrole.rbac.authorization.k8s.io/admin added: "robot"
 ```

 Also, we will need to extract robot's token, so that it is possible to authenticate from the deployment task running in the Development cluster.
-It will needed when creating the pipeline.
+It will be needed when creating the pipeline.

 ```sh
 $ oc describe sa robot